helidon-io/helidon/examples/microprofile/graphql/README.md

 }
 ```

-> Note: Output above has been truncated for brevity

 ## Incorporating the GraphiQL UI

 The [GraphiQL UI](https://github.com/graphql/graphiql), which provides a UI to execute GraphQL commands, is not included by default in Helidon's Microprofile GraphQL